 As referred to in the "Business developments" section, on December 13, 2023, Cogeco and Cogeco Communications entered into a series of transactions pursuant to the sale by Rogers Communications Inc. of its entire holdings in both companies.
 Cogeco sold to Cogeco Communications 2,266,537 subordinate voting shares of its holdings in Cogeco Communications for \$116.5 million, following the conversion and cancellation of an equivalent number of Cogeco Communications multiple voting shares.
 The subordinate voting shares were repurchased for cancellation, and represented approximately 5.1% of all outstanding Cogeco Communications shares.
-As of February 29, 2024, Cogeco held 28.4% of the Corporation's equity shares, representing 79.9% of the votes attached to the Corporation's voting shares.
+As of February 29, 2024, Cogeco held 28.4% of Cogeco Communications' equity shares, representing 79.9% of the votes attached to Cogeco Communications' voting shares.

-Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
-For the three and six-month periods ended February 29, 2024, management fees paid to Cogeco amounted to \$5.2 million and \$10.5 million, respectively, compared to \$5.4 million and \$10.8 million for the same periods of fiscal 2023.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
+For the three and six-month periods ended February 29, 2024, management fees paid by Cogeco Communications amounted to \$5.2 million and \$10.5 million, respectively, compared to \$5.4 million and \$10.8 million for the same periods of fiscal 2023.

-No direct remuneration is payable to Cogeco's executive officers by the Corporation.
-The following table provides the number of stock options, incentive share units ("ISUs") and performance share units ("PSUs") granted during the six-month periods ended February 29, 2024 and February 28, 2023 to these executive officers, as executive officers of Cogeco Communications, as well as deferred share units ("DSUs") issued to Board directors of Cogeco, the value of which was charged back to Cogeco.
+No direct remuneration is payable to Cogeco's executive officers by Cogeco Communications.
+The following table provides the number of stock options, incentive share units ("ISUs") and performance share units ("PSUs") granted during the sixmonth periods ended February 29, 2024 and February 28, 2023 to these executive officers, as executive officers of Cogeco Communications, as well as deferred share units ("DSUs") issued to Board directors of Cogeco, the value of which was charged back to Cogeco.

-Six months ended February 29, February 28, 2023
+Six months ended February 29, 2024 February 28, 2023

-(In number of units) 2024 2023
+(In number of units)

 Stock options 169,799 79,348

 ISUs 974

 PSUs 26,444 14,283

 DSUs 2,368

-The following table shows the amounts that the Corporation charged Cogeco with regard to the Corporation's stock options, ISUs and PSUs granted to these executive officers, as well as DSUs issued to Board directors of Cogeco:
+The following table shows the amounts that Cogeco Communications charged Cogeco with regard to Cogeco Communications' stock options, ISUs and PSUs granted to these executive officers, as well as DSUs issued to Board directors of Cogeco:

-Three e months ended Six months ended
+Three months ended Six months ended

 February 29, 2024 February 28, 2023 February 29, 2024 February 28, 2023

 (In thousands of Canadian dollars) \$ \$ \$ \$

 Stock options 103 241 325 596

 PSUs 244 237 343 380

-ISUs and DSUs 2 - 2 (100)
+ISUs and DSUs 2 2 (100)

 349 478 670 876